Palm Beach International Airport (PBI)

 - Do not contact ground control, as they are focused on aircraft movement on the airfield.

-- As a best practice, it is best to be patient and wait for the controller to reach out to you, versus tying up the frequency while other aircraft are attempting to get their initial clearances.
+- The best practice is to be patient and wait for the controller to reach out to you, versus tying up the frequency while other aircraft are attempting to get their initial clearances.

 - Another best practice is to monitor ground control (versus checking in) when instructed by gate hold.
 By monitoring ground control, the ground controller can ensure he/she talks to the right aircraft at the right time to set up the sequence for local control based on miles in trail, EDCTs, etc.

-- Aircraft that taxi from Jet East ramp can expect taxi instructions via Juliette, Lima, Echo for runway 10L, 14, or 10R.
+- Aircraft that taxi from Jet East ramp can expect taxi instructions via TWYs Juliette, Lima, Echo for RWYs 10L, 14, or 10R.

 - Use caution for a quick left turn from Lima onto Echo.